MicrosoftDocs/defender-docs/defender-for-iot/set-up-rbac.md

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Custom role access](/defender-xdr/custom-roles): Use role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

-### heading
+### RBAC for version 1 or 2

 Depending on your tenant, you might have access to RBAC version 1 or 2 instead of the unified version.
 For more information, see [permissions for RBAC version 1](/defender-endpoint/prepare-deployment), or [permissions for RBAC version 2](/defender-endpoint/user-roles#permission-options).

-### RBAC for version 1 or 2

-The permission settings listed in this section apply to the unified RBAC version.
-If you have RBAC version 1 or 2, see [here forpermissions settings information](#rbac-for-version-1-or-2).

 If you're using the Defender portal for the first time, you need to set up all of your roles and permissions.
 For more information, see [manage portal access using role-based access control](/defender-xdr/manage-rbac).